-OneSteel claims that the alloy round bar manufactured locally is a like good to the imported alloy round bar.
-As outlined in the application, OneSteel states that alloy round bar is manufactured in accordance with either the industry standards applicable or the customer-specific requirements applicable to the different types of alloy round bar produced.
-It states that both the locally produced alloy round bar and the imported product can broadly be divided into segments, being engineering bar, spring steel bar, strata bar and bar used for grinding media.
-OneSteel claims that for each segment of the market, the locally produced alloy round bar and the imported product have the same primary physical characteristics, are used for the same purpose, are used by the same customers and are manufactured in a similar manner.
+As outlined in its application, OneSteel claimed that the alloy round bar manufactured locally is a like good to the imported alloy round bar.
+OneSteel stated that alloy round bar is manufactured in accordance with the industry standards applicable to, or the customerspecific requirements applicable to, the different types of alloy round bar produced.
+It stated that both the locally produced alloy round bar and the imported product can broadly be divided into segments, being engineering bar, spring steel bar, strata bar and bar used for grinding media.
+OneSteel claimed that for each segment of the market, the locally produced alloy round bar and the imported product have the same primary physical characteristics, are used for the same purpose, are used by the same customers and are manufactured in a similar manner.

-3.5.2 The Commissioner's assessment
+3.5.1 The Commission's assessment

-The Commissioner must consider whether the locally manufactured product is like to the goods the subject of the application.
-The Commission gathered evidence from OneSteel, Milltech, Moly-Cop and both importers and exporters.
-The Commission's determination with regards to the like goods framework can be outlined as follows:
+The Commission gathered evidence from Australian industry members OneSteel, Milltech and Moly-Cop, and both importers and exporters.
+The Commission's assessment with regards to the like goods framework is outlined below.